What is Revatio?

 if you have been told you should not have sexual intercourse for health reasons.

-Revatio can decrease blood flow to the optic nerve of the eye, causing sudden vision loss.
-This has occurred in a small number of people taking sildenafil, most of whom also had heart disease, diabetes, high blood pressure, high cholesterol, or certain pre-existing eye problems, and in those who smoke or are over 50 years old.
-It is not clear whether sildenafil is the actual cause of vision loss.
+Sildenafil can decrease blood flow to the optic nerve of the eye, causing sudden vision loss.
+This has occurred in a small number of people taking sildenafil, most of whom also had heart disease, diabetes, high blood pressure, high cholesterol, or certain pre-existing eye problems, and in those who smoked or were over 50 years old.
+It is not clear whether this medicine is the actual cause of vision loss.

 How should I take Revatio?

 Take Revatio exactly as it was prescribed for you.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

 Revatio is usually taken three times each day, about 4 to 6 hours apart.